 At the end of each study session, jot down what you did that day, what you think went well, and what you think needs more work.
 If something didn’t go as well as you’d hoped, then feel free to adjust your calendar.
 At the end of the six days, review your journal and set up your plan for the next six days.
 Repeat until you feel you’ve made good progress and are ready to test yourself on a CAT again.
 (This will typically take at least two to three weeks!)

 When you take the next CAT, don’t worry about the overall score.
 Specifically check the areas on which you’d been concentrating for the previous several weeks.
 Did those areas get better?
 Can you move on to other topics or question types, or are there still things you need to improve?
-If you need advice about how to improve, log onto the forums again!
+If you want to improve more, figure out how to review this area again.

 Then, do the overall test review again (the same thing you did on the first test).
 Figure out what your new priorities are, set up your 6-day plan, and repeat the whole process for several weeks until you feel ready for another test.